 asynchronous transfer mode (ATM)

-A dedicated-connection switching technology that organizes digital data into 53-byte cell units and transmits them over a physical medium using digital
+A dedicated-connection switching technology that organizes digital data into 53-byte cell units and transmits them over a physical medium using digital signal technology.

 A verbal choice provided by a recording over the phone.
 Audio choice menus are common in automated attendant, IVR and fax-on-demand systems.
 They are prompts for caller input.
 Audio menus can instruct you to speak commands or press keys on a touch-tone keypad as commands.